igemsoftware2020/Team_UESTC_Software/Nginx/README.md

 ## Protein block

 Hope to make the idea of ynthetic biology more accessible and easier to the public, we decided to develop a puzzle game.
-Protein block comes out.
+Protein brick comes out.

 ### Usage

 After clone, go to folder Protein_Block where contain all we need.
-Just run .exe in the protein block file directly to play.
+Just run .exe in the protein brick file directly to play.

 ## Advance Information